Weird duplicates cartoon

 Can I view more fields to help me analyze my duplicates?

-To help you analyze and determine which records are the right ones to merge, you can change the fields that show up in this preview under Step 2 by clicking on the gear button to alter the layout.
+To help you analyze and determine which records to merge, you can change the fields that appear in the preview under Step 2 by clicking the icon-gear-18x18.png gear button to adjust the layout.

 Additional Resources